jdlib/JDBX/Design.md

 	// also has many abbreviations for standard read patterns
 	ParamStatement pstmt = ...;
 	List<String> list = pstmt.createQuery().rows().col().getString();

+	in particular this reduces nested try-with-resources blocks to close resultsets

 * replaces the checked java.sql.SQLException by an unchecked JdbxException

 * introduces Enums for Statement and ResultSet int constants